 BIOGRAPHY

-Ms. Snyder received the 2023 University of Georgia Sandy Beaver Teaching Award.
+In 2023 Ms. Snyder received the University of Georgia Sandy Beaver Teaching Award.
 Ms. Snyder has given master classes, clinics, and recitals at universities and music schools throughout the country, including The Universities of Michigan, Colorado, Minnesota, Michigan State, Tennessee, Kentucky, South Carolina, Interlochen, Hartt, and Converse College, among others.
 Ms. Snyder earned graduate degrees from The Peabody Conservatory of Music, where she was the teaching assistant for Victoria Chiang.
 Her Bachelor's degree is from the University of Memphis, where not only she was born and raised, but where she was a Pressar Scholar.